-A small, translucent, orb-shaped fruit, langsah is most often found in South India.
-They can be quite sour when unripe, but are perfectly sweet when ripe with a taste similar to a bittersweet grapefruit.
-Even though this fruit’s demand skyrockets when it is in season, its cultivation does not extend beyond a handful of regions in the south.
+A little, translucent, sphere formed natural product, langsah is regularly found in South India.
+They can be very harsh when unripe, however are splendidly sweet when ready with a taste like a clashing grapefruit.
+Despite the fact that this fruit’s demand skyrockets when it is in season, its development does not reach out past a bunch of districts in the south.

 Grown in: Throughout eastern and southern India (especially in the Nilgiri hills)

 5. Mangustaan (Mangosteen):